srikarg1993/Portfolio/index.md

 # PORTFOLIO
 ---
 ## ABOUT ME

 An engineer turned Data enthusiast with nearly 5 years of work experience in Product, Strategy & Analytics roles across Tech & Infrastructre sectors.
 From designing civil structures to delighting customers with technology, I'm a problem solver at heart with a passion for leveraging the intersection of data, people, and technology.

-I am passionate about the intersection between Data Science and Business Applications and love solving real-world problems and building products using technology and a strong advocate of data driven decision making in Business settings.
-I thrive in situations where I get to work as part of a cross-functional group and I can apply my technical skills to solving problems that matter.
+I love solving real-world problems using technology and data driven decision making.
+I thrive in situations where I get to work as part of a cross-functional group and where I can apply my technical skills to solving problems that matter.

 #### Tools:
 Python, R, SQL, MATLAB, Data Structures, Tableau, Snowflake, AWS, Hadoop, Spark, Excel VBA, Git, Jupyter Notebooks, VS Code, R-Studio